Is your RV 12-volt electrical system not working correctly?

 For such an integral component in the RV’s power system’s operation, the cost was very reasonable.

-When you add in the savings of doing the replacement myself, the final total was under $200 and one hour of install time.
+When you add in the savings of doing the replacement myself, the final total was under $200 and one hour of installation time.

 For the hassle of trying to replace parts on a converter that still may not fix an issue, buying a new one is a much better choice, especially if your model is old.